thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/01_fin_dep_pol_baseline.md

   ) as no_dup_citycode
 ON china_city_sector_pollution.citycode = no_dup_citycode.extra_code
   )
-  GROUP BY year, geocode4_corr, cityen, indus_code, ind2, lower_location, larger_location, coastal
+  GROUP BY year, geocode4_corr, cityen, ind2, lower_location, larger_location, coastal
   )
   SELECT SUM(tso2) as total_so2
   FROM test